datacite/tasks/product_specifications/fg5EGv34f/de4ovn7YfLF.md

 - [ ] As a product designer, I would like the following html element to have a ID so that we can track selection in our analytics platform.
  - In the "create new DOI" button
+ - In the "Export basic DOI metadata" button